Applying for a place at The John Roan School

-Applications for a place at The John Roan School should be made via the Royal Borough of Greenwich.
+Applications for a school place in Year 7 starting in September at The John Roan School should be made via the Royal Borough of Greenwich.

 How places are allocated